leotiger/grav-plugin-babel/README.md

 You can export language packs based on domains, e.g. export translations sets related with PLUGIN_ADMIN.
 The language pack includes all exported definitions.
 Please take into account that you have to trigger the export for each language.
 Export functionality is only available when a language domain is active but not for all domains and not for the *babelized* filter.
+From version 1.1.1 onwards you can export as well theme language packages.

 The plugin offers three special filters that represent virtual domains: